cell phone reviews, info, news, community, and deals

 Predictive text is most useful on 12-key and 20-key phone keypads, but it can be used on QWERTY text keyboards as well.

-There are a handful of competing technologies, including AOL's T9, Motorola's iTAP, and ZiCorp's eZiText.
-T9 is the most popular. eZiText competes directly with T9, and iTAP is used by Motorola in some (but not all) of its own phones.
+There are a handful of competing technologies, including T9 from Nuance, Motorola's iTAP, and eZiText from ZiCorp (now owned by Nuance.)
+T9 is the most popular. iTAP is used by Motorola in some (but not all) of its own phones.

 Still confused?
 Spot a mistake?
 Give us your feedback on this definition.